iturdikulov/notes/array (computer science).md

 # Array (computer science)

+Array is one of most basic data structure in computer science.

 ## Array (data structure)

 > Array is a [[data structure]] consisting of a collection of elements (values